omoinjm/cheat-sheets/cloud/docker/c-sharp.md

 omoi/grooovewebapi
 ```

-Tags:
+## Tags

 - `--env-file` adds a file that has our environment variables
 - `-it` run container inline with our terminal so we can see the output
 - `-p` 5000:5000 `-p` 5001:5001 maps the host ports 5000 and 5001 to the container ports 5000 and 5001 respectively.
 - `-e` is to set Environment Variables
 - `ASPNETCORE_HTTP_PORT=https://+:5001` sets the `ASPNETCORE_HTTP_PORT` environment variable to `https://+:5001` within the container.
 It indicates that the ASP.NET Core application should listen on HTTPS using port 5001.
 - `ASPNETCORE_URLS=http://+:5000` sets the `ASPNETCORE_URLS` environment variable to `http://+:5000` within the container.
 It indicates that the ASP.NET Core application should listen on HTTP using port 5000.